Hyuria/Soup-Salad-Sandwich/README.md

 ## Getting Started

 >$ git clone https://github.com/Hyuria/Soup-Salad-Sandwich

 >$ git clone https://github.com/Hyuria/Soup-Salad-Sandwich-Frontend

 Backend applications run on an Apache Tomcat Server.
 You would need to create a PostgreSQL server on AWS RDS or locally, and change the Soup-Salad-Sandwich/src/main/resources/hibernate.cfg.xml file accordingly.
+To run the frontend, you will need to install Angular 4, alongside npm.

 - Frontend Repository: https://github.com/Hyuria/Soup-Salad-Sandwich-Frontend